-According to reports, Hassell stated that she visited MRMC on March 7, 2014, at which time a pregnancy test was performed and confirmed she was pregnant.
+According to reports, Hassell stated that she visited MRMC in March, at which time a pregnancy test was performed and confirmed she was pregnant.
 She said she told the hospital that she had been smoking crack cocaine during the entire pregnancy and that she didn’t have any prenatal care.
 She said she stopped smoking for about three weeks after finding out she was pregnant, but couldn’t stand the cravings.

 Hassell began to bleed extremely heavy about an hour after she stopped smoking crack, but did not want to seek medical attention because she was high on crack cocaine and she had an active warrant, according to reports.

 Hassell said that once she realized she had smoked too much crack cocaine and needed medical attention, she felt she could possibly stop her labor by simply laying down and relaxing.
 She said it didn’t work and her labor got so intense that the baby just “fell out,” while she was in the bathtub.